A-Level Economics | Demand, Supply and Elasticities

 What is demand?

-demand is the number of goods and services that people are willing and able to buy at each price
+demand is the number of goods and services that consumers are willing and able to buy at each price point

 What is the relationship between price and demand?